Bell Hill

 You must meet eligibility requirements, including a valid job loss.
 Your work history is reviewed to verify you’ve earned sufficient wages.

-You’ll need to provide info about your job loss during the application process.
+You’ll need to provide information about your job loss during the application process.

 Eligibility for unemployment benefits requires you to have lost your job through no fault of your own, meeting specific work and wage thresholds, and actively seeking new employment.